Complete your major coursework with real-world experience.

 All students completing a major in the Department of Earth and Planetary Sciences are required to complete a Capstone experience during their Junior or Senior year.
 The capstone should provide an opportunity to synthesize knowledge obtained during earlier coursework in Earth and Planetary Sciences.
 The department will accept one of following experiences in fulfillment of this requirement:

 - Geological or Environmental Field Course - Field courses must be taken for credit and a passing grade must be earned.
 To fulfill the capstone requirement the field course must be a minimum of 3 weeks (3 credits).
 Note that for Geology majors, the required field camp is still a minimum of 6 weeks (6 credits).

-- Internship - Internships must be arranged through the Career Center and be of a substantive nature (e.g., a semester-long part-time internship or a 6-week, full-time internship).
+- Internship - Internships must be arranged through the Career Center, related to the student's major, and be of a substantive nature (e.g., a semester-long part-time internship or a 6-week, full-time internship).

-- Field Experience - Satisfactory completion of the EPSc Geological Field Experience Class (EPS 496) during Junior or Senior Year.
+- Field Geology - Satisfactory completion of the EPS Undergraduate Field Geology Class (EPS 496) during Junior or Senior Year.

 - Interdisciplinary Project-based Course - (EES majors only) Satisfactory completion of Environmental Law Clinic (EnSt 539) or Sustainability Exchange (EnSt 405).